 IRS Audit Red Flags: Understand Who & When the IRS Audits

 IRS red flags are another name for the Discriminant Function System (DIF) used by the IRS to generate a tax return score.
-The higher the DIF score, the more likely it is for the tax return to be audited.
-While it is not known exactly how the IRS computer system works, many tax professionals do know which factors the IRS weighs more than others.
-The IRS actually uses three different computer systems to check for different types of red flags.
+The higher the DIF score, the more likely the tax return will be audited.
+While it is not known exactly how the IRS computer system works, many tax professionals know which factors the IRS weighs more than others.
+The IRS uses three different computer systems to check for different red flags.

-Individuals and small businesses both have different red flags because of the difference in the nature of both.
-Below are the most common individual tax return red flags and most common small business tax return red flags.
+Individuals and small businesses have different red flags because of the difference in the nature of both.
+Below are the most common individual tax return red flags and small business tax return red flags.

 Individual Tax Return Red Flags

 These are the most common red flags for personal tax returns.

 - Rounded numbers: The likelihood of your investment earnings or your mortgage interest being a rounded number is very unlikely.
 The IRS knows that if numbers are rounded, there is a higher chance that the person filling out the tax return is not using actual numbers.
 Don’t panic if you do see that your investments actually came out to a straight $1,000.00.
 Normally a flag won’t be triggered unless there are a few instances of rounded numbers.

 - Unreported income: The IRS will catch this through their matching process if you fail to report income.
 It is required that third parties report taxpayer income to the IRS, such as employers, banks, and brokerage firms.
 If the IRS notices that a third party reported that they paid you income, but you don’t have that income reported on your return, this immediately raises a red flag.

 - Sloppy or incomplete information: One of the biggest red flags is if the tax return has math errors or is incomplete.
 It is always smart to use tax software that checks everything electronically.
 These can be some of the easiest errors to avoid.